Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 If you are unsure if you should transfer your pension, speak to an independent financial adviser first.

-This is a contract between you and your pension company, and you are solely responsible for transferring your money to your new pension.
+This is a contract between you and your pension company, and you are solely responsible for transferring your money to your new pension, so finding the best SIPP is important.

 Both your new and existing pension companies could charge you for opening and selling your pension investments, so make sure you find out the cost before transferring.